Jazz hold off late rally, beat undermanned Warriors 113-109

 Golden State briefly cut the deficit to single digits in the third, trimming Utah’s lead to 69-60 on Eric Paschall’s dunk.
 Conley, Mitchell and Gobert each made a basket over three straight possessions to boost Utah’s lead to 76-60.

 After the Jazz took a 100-80 lead on a 3-pointer from Emmanuel Mudiay early in the fourth quarter, the Warriors used a 21-6 run to cut the deficit to single digits again.
-Willie Cauley-Stein dunked the ball for his first basket to finish off the spurt and cut Utah’s lead to 106-101 with 2:19 left.
+Willie Cauley-Stein dunked the ball for his first basket to finish off the spurt and shave Utah’s lead to 106-101 with 2:19 left.

+“I thought they let their guard down a little bit in the fourth quarter when they got up 20,” Kerr said.
+“I’ve been around the league a long time — we’re not a team that people are going to get up for right now.”

 TIP-INS

-Warriors: Draymond Green (sore right heel) missed his second consecutive game and D’Angelo Russell (right thumb sprain) was sidelined for a fourth straight. … Burks is 31 of 33 from the free throw line over his last five games.
+Warriors: Draymond Green (sore right heel) missed his second consecutive game and D’Angelo Russell (right thumb sprain) was sidelined for a fourth straight. … Burks is 31 of 33 at the free throw line over his last five games.
 He is a career 77.7% foul shooter. … Golden State outscored Utah 10-0 in second-chance points and 18-8 in fast-break points.

 Jazz: Gobert has 17 blocked shots over his last four games. … Royce O’Neale dished out a season-high five assists. … The Jazz committed 21 turnovers, leading to 31 points for the Warriors.